 4. During the programme the champion will receive a copy of the infection control policy, a champion system for them to complete with information about their service, and pre-written content for them to deliver back to colleagues

-Closing date for signing up is March 16th for the first group
+Closing date for signing up is Thursday 9th September.

 This initiative is to ensure that we capture learning from all the hard work particularly this year, to implement change and also to be ready for whatever next winter has in store.